Phototherapy indications and contraindications. “physical foundations of light therapy” cycle of improvement “physiotherapy

 • 4. insulin-dependent diabetes mellitus;

-• 7. sub- and decompensated diseases of the liver and kidneys;
+• 7. sub- and decompensated liver and kidney diseases;

 • 8. active tuberculosis of internal organs, malaria;